nickwells/utilities/gosh/_gosh.NOTES.md

 global       \- code at global scope, outside of main

 before       \- code at the start of the program

+before\-inner \- code before any inner loop

-exec   \- code, possibly in a readloop or a web handler
+exec         \- code, maybe in a readloop/web handler

+after\-inner  \- code after any inner loop

 after        \- code at the end of the program

+The \.\.\.inner sections are only useful if you have some inner loop \- where you are looping over a list of files and reading each one\.
+Otherwise they just appear immediately before or after their corresponding sections\. before\-inner appears after before and after\-inner appears before after

 ## Gosh \- filenames
-A list of filenames to be processed can be given \(after \-\-\)\.
+A list of filenames to be processed can be given at the end of the command line
+\(following \-\-\)\.
 Each filename will be edited to be an absolute path if it is not already; the current directory will be added at the start of the path\.
 If any files are given then some parameter for reading them should be given\.
-See the parameters in group:
+See the parameters in group: &apos;cmd\-readloop&apos;\.
-&apos;cmd\-readloop&apos;\.